awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 + If a table ages to one billion, this should be treated as an actionable alarm\.
 In general, you want to keep ages closer to autovacuum\_freeze\_max\_age for performance reasons\.
 Investigation using the following steps is recommended\.

 + If a table hits 1\.5 billion unvacuumed transactions, a high\-severity alarm is triggered\.
-Depending on how quickly your database uses XID’s, this alarm would indicate that the system is running out of time to run autovacuum and immediate resolution should be considered\.
+Depending on how quickly your database uses XIDs, this alarm can indicate that the system is running out of time to run autovacuum and that you should consider immediate resolution\.

 If a table is constantly breaching these thresholds, you need further modify your autovacuum parameters\.
 By default, VACUUM \(which has cost\-based delays disabled\) is more aggressive than default autovacuum, but, also more intrusive to the system as a whole\.